TristanRhodes/Satisfactory.Calculator/README.md

 # Satisfactory.Calculator

+[Satisfactory](https://www.satisfactorygame.com/) is a factory simulation game.
+Mine stuff, smelt stuff, construct stuff, use the constructed stuff to construct more stuff.
+Rinse and repeat.

 This is a sandbox for playing around with Satisfactory calculations.
 The aim here is to build a system where you can load all available recipies, and it can suggest the best recipies based on your selected inputs.

+Currently we generate a DOT graph from a simple model in a C# application, and then feed this into GraphViz which generates an image.

 ## Dependencies